eigentaylor/eigentaylor.github.io/_posts/2026-01-25-consistentcardinal.md

 However, being Ballot-Condorcet-Consistent is, in my estimation, an incredibly important property for a voting system to have.
 Without it, the system cannot maintain or hold trust with its voters, since it can give losing candidates legitimate claims to victory, resulting in distrust and anger from the electorate.
 People like majority rule, and when it appears that a majority preferred one candidate over another, only for the other candidate to win, that destroys trust in the system.

-If a system can point to the data it collected and show that no other candidate has a claim that they were swindled out of victory by the system, then that builds trust.
+If a system can point to the data it collected and show that no other candidate, besides the declared victor, has a claim that they were swindled out of victory by the system, then that builds trust.
 Approval Voting is uniquely positioned to provide that guarantee in a cardinal voting system.
-In fact, even Condorcet methods, designed to be precisely BCC, and plurality voting fail this to some extent:
+In fact, plurality voting and even Condorcet methods, designed precisely to be BCC, fail this to some extent:

 - In a Condorcet method, it's possible that the Condorcet winner is not the plurality (first-choice) winner, so the plurality winner could argue that they should have won, since they had the most intense support.
 There can also not be a Condorcet winner at all, leading to ambiguity and distrust in the particular cycle-breaking method used.
 - In a plurality system, it's commonplace for a third-party candidate to have far more votes than the difference between the two main candidates.
 This give the runner-up a claim that they were robbed of victory by the spoiler effect.